 Transportation Boarding Letters

-Lawful Permanent Residents of the U.S. who are not in possession of their Permanent Resident Cards (Green Card) and need a transportation boarding letter, should contact U.S. Customs and Border Protection (CBP).
+Lawful Permanent Residents of the U.S. who are not in possession of their Permanent Resident Cards (Green Card), and will be traveling to the U.S. by air, may contact the Ciudad Juarez Field Office for a transportation boarding letter.
+All others must contact U.S. Customs and Border Protection (CBP).